 FAMILIAL HYPERCHOLESTEROLEMIA (FH)

 FH is a codominant genetic disorder due to mutations in the gene for the LDL receptor.
 Plasma LDL levels are elevated at birth and remain so throughout life.
 In untreated heterozygous adults, total cholesterol levels range from 7.1 to 12.9 mmol/L (275–500 mg/dL).
-Plasma triglyceride levels are typically normal, and HDL cholesterol levels ...
+Plasma triglyceride levels are typically normal, and HDL cholesterol levels are normal ...